NCAR/DART/models/clm/tutorial/README.rst

 observations because they remove systemic differences between the model and observations.
 This assimilation uses a 5-member ensemble (i.e. 5 CLM simulations run simultaneously).
-An ensemble is required within Ensemble Kalman Filter (EnKF) DA to calculate the modeled covariance amongst the state variables in CLM.
+An ensemble is required within Ensemble Kalman Filter (EnKF) data assimilation to calculate the modeled covariance amongst the state variables in CLM.
 The covariance amongst the CLM state variables dictates how the CLM model state is updated during the assimilation step given